ApeWorX/ape/docs/userguides/config.md

 This is helpful when:

 * Working on multiple packages at once
-* When there is not a suitable `DependencyAPI` implementation available for downloading your dependency.
+* When there is not a suitable `DependencyAPI` implementation available for downloading your dependency

 ## Deployments